10 Must-Do’s in Tucson, Arizona

 Catalina State Park

-One of the best places to hike within the metro area is Catalina State Park in Oro Valley, a suburb just north of Tucson.
+One of the best places to hike within the metro area is Catalina State Park in Oro Valley.
+This beautifuul quiet suburb is located just north of Tucson.
 The dramatic Santa Catalina mountains provide a stunning backdrop for all the hikes.
 Majestic tall Saguaro cacti surround you in every single direction – over 5000 to be exact.
-Hiking ranges from an easy 1 mile nature stroll to an intense all day adventure on the Romero Canyon trail where you will encounter a number of seasonal swimming holes.
+Hiking ranges from an easy 1 mile nature stroll to an intense all day adventure on the Romero Canyon trail.
+On this unique hike, you will encounter a number of seasonal swimming holes.
+Note – avoid this one during summer monsoon season.

-If hiking isn’t your thing, horseback riding and mountain biking are also popular here and due to the lack of crowds, either activity is enjoyable.
-Bird-watching and picnicking are yet more options for those who prefer to keep it relaxed while still basking in the dry Arizona sunshine.
+If hiking isn’t your thing, horseback riding and mountain biking are also popular here.
+Due to the lack of crowds, either activity is enjoyable.
+Bird-watching and picnicking are yet more options for those who prefer to keep it relaxed while still basking in the Arizona sunshine.

-Admission is just 7 bucks per car, making Catalina a nice alternative for anyone looking for a budget friendly alternative to Saguaro National Park.
+Admission is just 7 bucks per car, making Catalina a nice budget friendly alternative to Saguaro National Park.

 Mini Time Museum of Miniatures

 Tucson isn’t exactly a museum hotspot, however, there is one interesting museum that you will want to place near the top of your to-do list.
-At the Mini Time Museum of Miniatures, over 400 intricate miniature pieces are displayed through various antique and modern dollhouses.
+At the Mini Time Museum of Miniatures, intricate miniature pieces are displayed within 400 antique and modern dollhouses.
 The amount of detail put into each work truly is an artistic achievement like no other.
 The patience these artists have to create such realistic detailing in these miniature pieces is simply astonishing.

 Three distinct sections comprise the museum, each offering their own unique theme with gorgeous miniature pieces reflective of each.
 The History section features miniature collections inspired by the 17th-20th century.
 The Enchantment Realm features fantasy themed miniatures including various folklore legends.
 The Exploring the World exhibit, featuring collections inspired from around the world, is by far the most mesmerizing of the 3.